Skip to main content

 If you are interested in forming a new music group involving members of the College, the Music Society will be happy to help support your activities in whatever way we can.
 We want to encourage all music-making in College, wherever it originates.
 Past ensembles have included chamber music groups, jazz bands, folk groups and rock bands.
 We can offer performance opportunities, rehearsal space and financial help.

-The choir's annual schedule increasingly includes trips outside of Cambridge to perform in cathedrals such as Ely, Rochester, and Canterbury.
-We are regular contributors to the Brandenburg Choral Festival, in venues such as St Martins in the Fields.
+The choir's annual schedule increasingly includes trips outside of Cambridge to perform in cathedrals, the Brandenburg Choral Festival, and venues such as St Martins in the Fields.

 Student committees